-Apache Arrow is an in-memory columnar data format used in Spark to efficiently transfer data between JVM and Python processes.
-This is beneficial to Python users that work with pandas and NumPy data.
+Apache Arrow is an in-memory columnar data format used in Apache Spark to efficiently transfer data between JVM and Python processes.
+This is beneficial to Python developers that work with pandas and NumPy data.
 However, its usage is not automatic and requires some minor changes to configuration or code to take full advantage and ensure compatibility.

 Arrow is available as an optimization when converting a Spark DataFrame